Protonull/BonkersVarargsCompileTest/README.md

 - **ColourConstantsPremadeVarargs.java:** This was a hacky test to determine whether the auto-generated varargs-array was the problem.
 (It was.)

-- **ColourConstantsCopyOf.java:** This was both a control, but also a test of whether something weird was going on with Map APIs.
+- **ColourConstantsCopyOf.java:** This is what the class looked like before my edit, except I've wrapped it in a Map.copyOf() just to see whether there's some issue with Map APIs.

 - **ColourConstantsTypedVarargs.java:** This was to test whether removing type inference by making it explicit removes the problem.
 (It does.)